Skilful negotiation helps you get the right deal.

 - Is there no budget left for the current financial year?
 Perhaps you could agree a deal that falls into next year’s budget.

-- Is the budget for a particular type of spending used up?
+- Is the budget for a particular type of spend used up?
 Perhaps you could recast your proposal to fit a different budget heading.

 Do not reveal your negotiating position